Characters: Yu Yu Hakusho Team Urameshi

 - Calling Your Attacks: Spirit Gun, Shotgun, Spirit Wave, etc.

-- Carnivore Confusion: After Yusuke becomes a demon, he doesn't see a problem with demons eating humans, and now can hold open conversations with man-eating-demons about their dietary habits.
-It's an interesting meditation on meat eating - Raizen, who is designed to eat humans, has spent 500 years slowly dying of hunger.
+- Carnivore Confusion: After dealing with Sensui and becoming a demon, Yusuke doesn't see a problem with demons eating humans, and now can hold open conversations with man-eating demons about their dietary habits.
+It's an interesting meditation on meat eating—Raizen, who is designed to eat humans, has spent over 500 years slowly dying of hunger.
 There's no right answer to the ethical practice of Raizen's dietary needs, and Yusuke's offering to kidnap humans for Raizen just makes the whole dilemma even murkier.

 - Children Are Innocent: He's rather protective of kids, and one of the best ways to piss him off is to threaten children or Keiko.

 - Chivalrous Pervert: Gropes and teases Keiko, but if she needs his help there's nothing he won't do for her.

 - He also doesn't mind feeling up his female opponents in the middle of a fight.